 Kataalyst Alcindor is an artist who carries his city with him wherever he goes.
 The three-time National Poetry Slam Champion is also a founding member of Evacuteer.org, a local non-profit organization that recruits and trains volunteers who assist in the event of a possible mandatory evacuation in the city of New Orleans.

-YOUNG POET, winner of the poetry-writing contest on the effect of climate change that we helped organize at NOCCA, together with the teachers of the Creative Writing program, Anya Groner and Andy Young.
-From 19 submissions one winner will be chosen in January 2020.
-The winning poem will be set to music by our commissioned composer Tucker Fuller.
+Catherine Lindsey, winner of the poetry-writing contest on the effect of climate change that we helped organize at NOCCA, together with the teachers of the Creative Writing program, Anya Groner and Andy Young.
+Catherine's poem, "Beneath an Unravelled Sky" will be set to music by our commissioned composer Tucker Fuller.

 Alina Stefanescu was born in Romania and lives in Birmingham, Alabama.
 A multiple Pushcart Prize and Best of the Net nominee, her first poetry chapbook, Objects in Vases (Anchor & Plume Press, 2016) won the 2016 Award for Poetry Book of the Year from ASPS.
 Her debut fiction collection, Every Mask I Tried On, won the Brighthorse Prize and was published in May 2018.
 She is Poetry Editor for Pidgeonholes.
 Alina serves as President of Alabama State Poetry Society, Publicity Chairperson and Board Member for the Alabama Writer's Conclave, and proud board member of Magic City Poetry Festival.
 Her poetry collection, Defect/or, was a finalist for 2015 Robert Dana Poetry Award.
 She serves as Co-Organizer and Founder of 100,000 Poets for Change Birmingham, as well as the organizer for Tuscaloosa Writer’s Resist event in 2016.
 Alina serves on executive boards for local environmental organizations.
 Her poetry collection, Defect/or, was a finalist for 2015 Robert Dana Poetry Award .